NearlyTRex/Stem/serialization/trunk/ReadMe.txt

-This project serves as a starting point for all Stem library projects, as well as (temporarily) executable projects that use the stem build system and libraries.
-It is meant to be copied and modified to suit the specific project being created.
+Serialization defines a generic interface for reading, writing, and validating structured data.
+It is intended to be used by model objects that wish to be serializable, facilitated by concrete subclasses of SerializationContext and DeserializationContext.